mlund/jupyter-course/README.md

 ## Course Evaluation

-Each student will make a Notebook around their own research, reproducing figures and data
+Each student will make a Notebook with either

-    in a scientific paper you have published or working on.
-    This can act as Supporting Information (SI) when publishing.
+1. their own research, presenting data analysis and theory behind a manuscript or published paper.
+The Notebook should be written such that it could act as supporting information (SI) for a journal.

+2. or a Notebook presenting a text-book topic of choice and aimed at students.
+   The notebook should include rich documentation and preferably interactive graphs.

-  The is peer-reviewed by two other participants and the final Notebook will be presented to the class.
+The Notebook is peer-reviewed by two other course participants and the final Notebook will be presented to the class.
+This means that each student will peer-review two Notebook and should check that,

+- the notebook is properly docmented and easy to follow
+- that all graphs are polished and publication ready
+- ...

 ## Important dates